 As mentioned above, this brewer is a little bit more involved than a standard French press.
 But, as with any system, once you learn the ropes, it's completely straightforward.

 With all French presses, the main issue that can slow everything down is cleaning.
 Because of the tall and narrow shape of this vessel, knocking all the grinds out is tricky and works better if you have water for a rinse.
 You will also need water to rinse both filters, even if you've used a paper filter.
 All our other models with a paper filter simply require lifting the filter out and tossing it to get mostly clean.
-The Espro does require a few extra steps and considerably more water.
+The Espro does require a few extra steps and a bit more water to get cleaned up for round two.

 While using and cleaning the Espro was a bit more involved, it all felt worth it for the delicious coffee it produced.